macbys/Project-page-with-advices/README.md

 # Project page with advices
 Project of web page where u can ask and answer questions.
 # Possible future improvements
-- search bar
 - avatars for users
-- showing most popular questions in 30 days, 7 days and today
 - consuming some rest api
-- ranking users by how poular their questions are and how rated their answers are
 - make profile pages for other users
 - make admin which could delete other users and their creations
 # How to run it